 The definition of AbstractVec.t is now hidden.
 In fact, with this module type, we can neither construct values of type AbstractVec.T or convert them to anything else, making this a rather useless use of abstraction.
-As a derived form, we can write module M: S = e to mean module M = e: S.
+As a derived form, we can write M: S = e to mean M: S = e.